SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-You are tasked to help planning the next Programming Fundamentals course by keeping track of the lessons, that are going to be included in the course, as well as all the exercises for the lessons.
+Help planning the next Programming Fundamentals course by keeping track of the lessons, that are going to be included in the course, as well as all the exercises for the lessons.

-On the first input line, you will receive the initial schedule of lessons and exercises that are going to be part of the next course, separated by comma and space ", ".
+On the first input line, you will receive the initial schedule of lessons and exercises that are going to be part of the next course, separated by a comma and a space ", ".

-But before the course starts, there are some changes to be made.
+Before the course starts, there are some changes to be made.

 Until you receive the "course start" command, you will be given some **commands to modify the course schedule**.